yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2021/index.md

 ## General changes and bugfixes

-[bunnei](https://github.com/bunnei) continues the ongoing work on the kernel rewrite, in order to increase the accuracy of our implementation.
+[bunnei](https://github.com/bunnei) continues to work on the kernel rewrite, in order to increase the accuracy of our implementation.

 This time, by simplifying a number of functions and polishing the tracking of resources, he introduced more changes to [improve the threading and scheduling kernel routines](https://github.com/yuzu-emu/yuzu/pull/7462).